JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 <p align="center">
 <img src="/images/mutations/mutation_accumulation.svg"  width="700" style="background:none; border:none; box-shadow:none;"/>
 </p>
-<span class="caption" STYLE="font-size:85%"> A typical mutation accumulation (MA) experiment, in which n lines are randomly bred for t generations.
-Source: [Halligan & Keightley](http://www.homepages.ed.ac.uk/pkeightl//publications/halligan-keightley-2009.pdf). </span>
+<span class="caption" STYLE="font-size:85%"> A typical mutation accumulation (MA) experiment, in which n lines are bred for t generations.
+In the main dataset from from Monroe et al., $n=107$ and $t = 25$.
+Source: [Halligan & Keightley](http://www.homepages.ed.ac.uk/pkeightl//publications/halligan-keightley-2009.pt=df). </span>

 A rigorous but time-consuming approach to experimentally minimise the effect of selection is a so-called mutation accumulation experiment.
 In such an experiment, the experimenter randomly selects the organism that will give rise to the next generation, making reproductive success independent of fitness[^5].
 Repeating the process for many generations results in the accumulation of mutations untouched by selection.
 Running many experiments in parallel can reveal if certain mutations arise more frequently than others.

-[^5]: Note, breeding the next generation, and therefore mutation accumulation experiments, only work for asexually reproducing organisms.
+[^5]: Mutation accumulation experiments only work for asexually reproducing organisms.

-Recently, [Grey Monroe](https://doi.org/10.1038/s41586-021-04269-6), working in the lab of [Detlev Wiegel](https://weigelworld.org/), used mutation accumulation lines to investigate the randomness of mutations in *Arabidopsis thaliana* (the primary model for plant genetics).
-The authors found that genetic diversity across mutation accumulation lines greatly varied across the genome, being reduced by a half in gene bodies.
-This time around, the reduced variability really could not be due to selection, and therefore had to be attributed to bias in the mutation rate.
+Recently, [Grey Monroe](https://doi.org/10.1038/s41586-021-04269-6), working in the lab of [Detlev Wiegel](https://weigelworld.org/), used mutation accumulation lines to investigate the randomness of mutations in *Arabidopsis thaliana* (the primary model for plant genetics, see Fig a below).
+The authors found that genetic diversity across mutation accumulation lines greatly varied across the genome, being reduced by a half in gene bodies (Fig b).
+This time around, the reduced variability really could not be due to selection, and therefore had to be attributed to variability in mutation rates.

 <p align="center">
 <img src="/images/mutations/monroe.svg" style="background:none; border:none; box-shadow:none;"/>
 </p>
 <span class="caption" STYLE="font-size:85%"> (a): Arabidopsis thaliana. (b): mutations are lower for bases within gene bodies.
 TSS: transcription start sites, TTS:  transcription termination sites.  (c): the mutation rate varies with gene function.
-Adapted from [Monroe et al.](https://doi.org/10.1038/s41586-021-04269-6) </span>
+Adapted from [Monroe et al.](https://doi.org/10.1038/s41586-021-04269-6). </span>

 Monroe et al. also proposed a potential mechanism, by finding that the mutation rate of a genomic region can be predicted from several of its features.
-Some of these features are epigenomic, i.e. they affect gene expression without changing the DNA itself, for example by changing the [histone proteins](https://en.wikipedia.org/wiki/Histone) that package DNA.
+Some of these features are epigenomic, i.e. they affect gene expression without changing the DNA itself, for example by changing the [histone proteins](https://en.wikipedia.org/wiki/Histone) that package DNA[^8].
 This change in packaging can increase or decrease the genes’ expression by making it more or less accessible to transcription factors.
 Interestingly, such a change in a gene’s packaging can also increase the accuracy of its replication (see e.g. [Chong et al.](https://doi.org/10.1038/s41467-020-14595-4)).
 Natural selection could thus tune mutation rates by shaping DNA packaging around important genes.

+[^8] Note, epigenetics is not equivalent to the less-established phenomenon of [epigenetic inheritance](https://en.wikipedia.org/wiki/Transgenerational_epigenetic_inheritance), and it is not necessarily environmentally induced.
+During development, cells acquire a fixed identity based on the genes they express; this is the original meaning of the term epigenetics.
+But cellular identity is neither heritable, nor environmentally induced.

-Finally, the authors also provide evidence that the mutation rate bias is adaptive: essential genes mutate less than genes with an environmentally-dependent function.
+Finally, the authors also provide evidence that the mutation rate bias is adaptive: Essential genes mutate less than genes with an environmentally-dependent function (Fig c).
 The variation in mutation rates therefore reduces the number of deleterious mutations, potentially directing the course of evolution.

 ## Reconciling the sequencer and the petri dish
 The genomic data from Martincorena and Monroe provide strong evidence that natural selection can tune local mutation rates.
 So why didn't Luria and Delbruck find that T1 presence increased the likelihood of mutations when this clearly would have been adaptive?
 Did they and all these other classic experiments overlook something?